-A study carried out by Zoological Society of London (ZSL) found that around 70 per cent of hard coral populations were decimated after extreme periods of high temperatures over two years.
+A study carried out by the Zoological Society of London (ZSL) found that about 70 per cent of hard coral populations were decimated after extreme periods of high temperatures over two years.

 Bleached coral close up. © ZSL

 Even though these figures seem discouraging, the study found that of those surviving corals from 2015 comparatively fewer of them died the following year, despite the heatwave lasting a lot longer.